kokchun/Portfolio-Kokchun-Giang/README.md

 I am a passionate data scientist, data engineer and AI teacher who loves working with data and creating valuable insights to aid people and organisations.

+You can see my working experience timeline in the figure above.

 <!-- ## AI teacher

 As a  to inspire students in pursuing the beauty of programming and mathematics.
 To do this successfully, I am always sharpening my technological and pedagogical skillsets.
 My pedagogical strategy is based on a combination of **structure** from special pedagogy and clear **visualization** from engineering.
 The main idea behind this, is that clear structure and visualization are a neccessity for some, but beneficial for all.